isombyt/MoeDice/README.md

 MoeDice
 =======

-We are try to write a bot framework for Google Plus.
+We are trying to write a bot runing on Google App Engine for Google Plus.

 and this is an example as a Dicing Bot.